cblop/animo/README.md

 animo
 =====

-An animation engine written in Processing
+An animation engine written in Processing.

+An example Processing sketch is in the 'brunelTheDude' folder.
+To run it, download Processing and put that folder in your 'sketches' folder.